perma-id/w3id.org/hsu-aut/readme.md

 - VDI 2206: Ontology implementation of concepts for mechatronic systems based on VDI 2206 guideline
 - ISO 22400-2: Ontology implementation of description of KPIs based on ISO 22400-2 standard
 - DIN EN 62264-2:
-- VDI 5100: Ontology implementation of system architecutre of intralogistics plants based on VDI 5100
+- VDI 5100: Ontology implementation of system architecture of intralogistics plants based on VDI 5100

 ## Maintainers
 - Aljosha Köcher (@aljoshakoecher)